jakbrtz/Minecraft-1.17-Minigames/readme.md

 ### scripts

 This folder contains all the code that runs the games.
+The README files in here explain the code.

+* [scripts/server/readme.md](scripts/server/readme.md) - further explains folder structure and mentions which files run the games

+* [scripts/server/Games/readme.md](scripts/server/Games/readme.md) - explains code that is used by games and how to write games

 ### structures